michaelgainyo/michaelgainyo.github.io/src/content/blog/remix-docker.md

 <LiveReload port={8002} />
 ```

-That's it.

-Now, in case the previous docker commands made zero sense, here's a quick breakdown:
+Finally, here's a quick rundown on the previous docker commands:

 - `docker run` is the base command for running a Docker container
 - `-it` starts the container in interactive mode